wizardofzos/aoc24-python-rest-zos/README.md

 ## Get it without my solutions

-If you want to work with this, and not have my solutions in, make sure to checkout the 'no-solutions' branch
+If you want to work with this, and not have my solutions in, make sure to checkout the 'no-solutions' tag

 Then point your browser to http://<ip_or_dns_of_your_mainframe>:12345/swagger-ui and...